Nikki Chooi: Life and career

 Chooi attended the Curtis Institute of Music and the Juilliard School.
 His mentors have included Ida Kavafian, Joseph Silverstein, and Donald Weilerstein.
 He has also worked closely with Pamela Frank, Shmuel Ashkenasi, Peter Wiley, and Pinchas Zukerman.

 Over the years, Chooi has performed with orchestras in Canada and internationally such as the St Petersburg State Symphony, Malaysian Philharmonic Orchestra, National Arts Centre Orchestra, Calgary Philharmonic, Auckland Philharmonia, Montreal Symphony Orchestra, Orchestre Royal de Chambre de Wallonie, and the National Orchestra of Belgium.
 As a recitalist, he has performed at the Vancouver Recital Series, Musica Viva Australia, Carnegie's Weill Recital Hall, Astral Artist Concert Series in Philadelphia, and the Harris Theatre of Chicago.
-His chamber music interests have taken him to perform at the Ravinia Festival, Chamber Music Northwest, the Dresden Music Festival, the Moritzburg Festival in Germany, the Marlboro Music Festival and he has toured with Musicians from Marlboro.
+He has performed chamber music at the Ravinia Festival, Chamber Music Northwest, the Dresden Music Festival, the Moritzburg Festival in Germany, the Marlboro Music Festival, and he has toured with Musicians from Marlboro.

 Chooi performs regularly with his violinist brother, Timothy Chooi.
 Together, they have performed with the Edmonton Symphony, Newfoundland Symphony, Malaysian Philharmonic and in recital at the Orford Centre for the Arts, Ottawa Chamber Music Festival, and the Mooredale Series in Toronto.

-During the 2015–2016 season, Chooi was a member of the ensemble Time for Three, performing internationally with highlights in Barbados, Grand Teton, La Jolla SummerFest, and with the Hong Kong Philharmonic.
+During the 2015–2016 season, Chooi was a member of the ensemble Time for Three, which performed with the Hong Kong Philharmonic and in locations including Barbados, Grand Teton, and La Jolla SummerFest.

+As of 2024, Chooi is concertmaster of the Buffalo Philharmonic Orchestra under Music Director JoAnn Falletta.
+He has performed as a guest concertmaster with the Pittsburgh Symphony Orchestra, Milwaukee Symphony Orchestra, Houston Symphony, Sydney Symphony Orchestra, and Macao Orchestra.
+Chooi's solos as concertmaster of the Metropolitan Opera Orchestra can be heard through the Metropolitan Opera Live in HD broadcasts in productions of Verdi’s La traviata, Janacek’s Jenůfa, and the Grammy-nominated recording of Richard Strauss’ Der Rosenkavalier released on the Decca Label.

+Chooi has recorded for Naxos, Beau Fleuve, Atoll, and Decca labels.
+He performs on a 1713 Stradivarius provided by Canimex, Inc., a 1749 G. B. Guadagnini on extended loan through the Stradivari Society of Chicago, and a 2016 Joseph Curtin.
+Chooi endorses Thomastik-Infeld strings.